 As a key component of pastoral formation, the homiletics program seeks to form seminarians into effective preachers by emphasizing the development of a spiritual, pastoral, and theological imagination for the ministry of the Word.
 Seminarians have ready access to a communications studio and a variety of faculty and technological means for enhancing their preaching ability.

-In order to broaden a seminarian’s understanding of international and global issues and the ecumenical context of the pastor’s role today, St. Mary’s partners with Catholic Relief Services in a Global Fellows Program, the College of Notre Dame of Maryland offering Spanish language and culture studies in pastoral settings, and The Ecumenical Institute of Theology where seminarians can take approved elective courses to broaden their ecumenical, interfaith, and ministerial horizons.
+In order to broaden a seminarian’s understanding of international and global issues and the ecumenical context of the pastor’s role today, St. Mary’s provides seminarians the opportunity to work with Catholic Relief Services , participate in Spanish language acquisition and cultural programs, and take approved elective courses in The Ecumenical Institute of Theology in order to expand their ecumenical, interfaith, and ministerial horizons.